zanarmstrong/pixyll/_posts/2015-01-29-DrawingOnePictureWithAnother.md

 ![](https://lh4.googleusercontent.com/-4X6FnM38CN8/VMq94Nw75FI/AAAAAAAAcT8/GREYD93CmRU/w478-h217-no/Screen%2BShot%2B2015-01-29%2Bat%2B3.09.37%2BPM.png)

 After resorting, hues are no longer as uniform though brightness is still fairly consistent.
 Ovearll the image looks more grey and pixelalled.
+Below we see an area of the flower that was painted with a lot of the phone's blue from the input image and another area of the flower that received a lot of the skin color.

 ![](https://lh6.googleusercontent.com/-1Jw0cLDgHQQ/VMq94UYIOpI/AAAAAAAAcUA/7KF_p_Z3HCI/w228-h216-no/Screen%2BShot%2B2015-01-29%2Bat%2B3.09.52%2BPM.png)